dkohlruss/alexa-poster-board/README.md

-# Bort!
+# Poster Board v1.1

-Bort is an anonymous localized messaging skill developed for Amazon Alexa, which takes advantage of a reddit-like voting system to ensure users are fed the most popular and recent messages, or Borts, first.
+Poster Board is an anonymous localized messaging skill developed for Amazon Alexa, which takes advantage of a reddit-like voting system to ensure users are fed the most popular and recent messages, or posts, first.

+### Changelog

+**1.1**
+- Changed name and invocation name of skill to "Poster Board" to prevent collision with other skills with the identical name.
+Now using a unique name.
+- Updated sample utterances for catchAll slot to accept recordings of posts using the 2 lines of 2 random words, 2 lines of 3 random words, up to 8 random words method in order to remove outdated catch-all methods from sample utterances

-## What's a Bort?
+## What's a Post?

-A Bort can be anything that a user deems important to tell others in their area.
+A post can be anything that a user deems important to tell others in their area.
 It can be a short bit of information about something happening in the area, or it can just be a silly joke or quip.
-Borting is also a verb to describe the act of sending a Bort.
-Bort, incidentally, is also an incredibly popular name for children.
+Posting is also a verb to describe the act of sending a post.

-## How to Bort
+## How to Post

-If you do not have an Alexa-enabled device, visit the [Alexa Skill Testing Tool](https://echosim.io) after enabling the Bort skill on your Amazon account.
-State "Open Bort" to open your Bortal to the world of Borting.
-You can work through an optional tutorial by following voice prompts which will lead you through Bort.
+If you do not have an Alexa-enabled device, visit the [Alexa Skill Testing Tool](https://echosim.io).
+State "Open Poster Board" to open your Bortal to the world of Borting.
+Thanks to new features with Amazon Alexa which allow you to open any Skill without first enabling, doing so is no longer necessary, but still recommended!
+You can work through an optional tutorial by following voice prompts which will instruct you how exactly to use Poster Board.

 ### About Me